 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Denver Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 Announcements notified the stranded travelers of pads and blankets available at the baggage claim area. – SThagard

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Denver International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Denver International Airport.

 What to Expect

 Airport staff and security are generally tolerant of sleepers and there is plenty of space throughout the airport to spread out, though the seating is not considered especially comfortable for sleeping due to armrests and other limitations.
 Those with travel mats can easily find relatively private floor space.
 Among spots noted by reviewers as being conducive to sleep were upper levels of Concourses, A, B and C; comfortable benches in Concourse B; and other sporadic arm-free seating in the other terminals.
 Explore our guide to sleeping in Denver Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there is a hotel next to Jeppesen and other nearby hotels within a quick shuttle ride away.
 See Airport Hotels in the airport guide below.

 Good to Know